ProvableHQ/leo/documentation/cli/build.md

     Comma separated list of passes whose AST snapshots to capture.
 --build-tests
     Build tests along with the main program and dependencies.
+--checksums
+    Print the program checksum and the checksum of each entry and view function (the `Program::function_checksum` targets).
 --no-cache
     Don't use the dependency cache.
 --no-local